Germany beats Romania in WCup qualifying, Iceland flounders

 After beating Iceland at home on Thursday, Germany has now defeated both of the other teams in Group J which have played at a World Cup before.
 That continues Germany’s rebuild after a 6-0 Nations League loss to Spain in November and a return to form under coach Joachim Löw, whose 15 years in charge will end after the European Championship this year.

-“If you can criticize something, then maybe converting the chances,” Löw told broadcaster RTL.
+“If you can criticize something, then maybe converting the chances,” Löw told RTL.
 “The important thing is that we have the three points here and overall you can be satisfied.
 We can build on that.”

+Ahead of the game, Germany’s players wore their shirts back to front, with a message on social media saying “We are for 30” in what goalkeeper Manuel Neuer said was a reference to the 30 articles in the Universal Declaration of Human Rights.
+Germany wore shirts spelling out “HUMAN RIGHTS” before its win over Iceland to make a statement about next year’s World Cup in Qatar.
+The host nation has been under scrutiny over laws and conditions for migrant workers helping to build infrastructure for the tournament.

 Germany shares leadership of the group with Armenia, which beat Iceland 2-0.
 Armenia has won its opening two games ahead of hosting Romania on Wednesday.